Western National Parks Driving Loop

-For a day trip or two on your self-driving adventure, exit the park at the Northeast entrance and drive the scenic Beartooth Highway.
-Make sure your crew packs binoculars for wildlife sightings and dramatic views along the highest-elevation highway in the Northern Rockies.
-Closer to Yellowstone’s eastern edge is the Buffalo Bill Center for the West, a series of five museums that illuminate life in the Wild West more than 100 years ago.
+For a day trip or two on your self-driving adventure, exit the park at the Northeast Entrance and drive the scenic Beartooth Highway.
+Make sure your companions pack binoculars for wildlife sightings and dramatic views along the highest-elevation highway in the Northern Rockies.
+Closer to Yellowstone’s eastern edge is the Buffalo Bill Center of the West, a series of five museums that illuminate life in the Wild West more than 100 years ago.
 Their exhibits include extensive Plains Indian artifacts and the largest collection of Buffalo Bill’s belongings.
 To better understand what life is like for the park’s furry residents, head for the Grizzly and Wolf Discovery Center on Yellowstone’s western edge.
 Fine-tune your own howl as you learn secrets of the center’s wolf packs at its Naturalist Cabin.

 Where to Sleep and Eat in Yellowstone